 Often times you come to Montreat for a conference or an organized retreat.
 While these are fabulous reasons to make the trip, there is something to be said for coming to the mountains with no agenda.
-Spending personal sabbath time in Montreat can be beneficial to all of us.
-Taking a break, if only for a few days, from our chaotic lives can provide much needed time to commune with your Creator and rest your soul.
+Spending personal sabbath time in Montreat can be beneficial to anyone.
+Taking a break, if only for a few days, from our chaotic lives can provide much needed time to commune with our Creator and rest your soul.
 Here are a few of our favorite ways to soak up this “thin place” so you leave refreshed and renewed.
-We’re running a Fall Special right now, so it’s the perfect time to come experience Montreat.
+Depending on availability, you can come to Montreat for a Personal Sabbath and experience Montreat at a special rate.

 Montreat Conference Center is surrounded by approximately 2,500 acres of protected wilderness.
 There are more than 20 trails in Montreat, stretching almost 30 miles.
 The trails range in length and skill level.
 Pick up some of our safety rules and tips here.